 - Water Skiing - Except for Kenai Lake, no person may water ski on waters of the Kenai River Special Management Area.
 11 AAC 20.875

-- 4-stroke or Direct Fuel Injected 2-stroke motors required - Motors larger than 35 horsepower, or any motors used in the KRSMA during the month of July, are required to be either a 4-stroke or direct fuel injected 2-stroke motor.
+- 4-stroke or Direct Fuel Injected 2-stroke motors required - 4-stroke or direct fuel injected 2-stroke motors are required.
 11 AAC 20.860

 - Kenai River Guide Permits- A person may not provide professional guide services without first obtaining a permit issued by the division.
 11 AAC 20.885

 The Kenai River Comprehensive Management Plan is the basis for management of state land and waters within the Kenai River Special Management Area and other state land within the planning boundaries of the Management Plan.
 The management plan was developed by agencies and a public advisory board, and guides the cooperative efforts of the land managers.
 The plan's goal is to protect the natural resources and fish and wildlife habitat, manage the river's recreational and commercial uses, and provided public facilities.

 The Kenai River Special Management Area Advisory Board was originally created in 1985 under the authority of A.S.
 41.21.510.
 The original Board was charged with developing a comprehensive management plan for the Kenai River.
 The original Comprehensive Plan was completed and the Board disbanded in 1986.
 In 1988 a new Board was appointed to help advise the Department of Natural Resources on implementation of the Plan.
 In 1997 the Board worked to update the Kenai River Comprehensive Management Plan, and it was adopted in December 1997.
 In May 2004 the Alaska Legislature passed a bill that changed the composition of the board from what the law had directed in the original 1984 KRSMA statute.